geovanegodoi/MicroServicesPOC/README.md

 (*) Within this microservice we are using a database for catalog and customer, but the difference from the original ones, is that within the order context these entities are simplified, only storaging the minimal data consumed by order microservice.

 ### Order Events Diagram

+Accordingly the [RabbitMQ official documentation](https://www.rabbitmq.com/tutorials/amqp-concepts.html#exchanges), a message is never sent directly to a queue, it is sent to an exchange instead, which is a routing object, thus there is the **Primary Exchange**.

+In order to implement the **pub/sub pattern** MassTransit creates the **Secondary Exchange**, which is bind to a destination queue, and there are individual queues for each published event and subscribed consumer.

 ![Order Events Diagram](/images/order-events-diagram.png)